 Among the other characters: Delliah wants to move back to France with the kids; Regina decided to close her store; Tyrell learned the reason that his mother got deported; Eddie agreed to joint custody with Katherine and promised he wouldn’t get back on drugs, and he also received a call from the woman who claims to have caused his accident.

-There’s certainly plenty of storylines to build on in season for, which has its first episode titled “Family First,” though no plot details are available at time of publication.
+There’s certainly plenty of storylines to build on in season 4.

 A Million Little Things is very much an ensemble story following the group of friends and their families.
 Here are the principal members of that ensemble: